Taking it to the Next Level

 What a 200-Hour Teacher Training can offer is the chance to learn more about the other side of practice: the teaching!
-Being a student is extremely different from being an instructor and getting the chance to learn the nuance of how to sequence a leveled class (Basics, Intermediate, Power) with care and attention and then how to get up and lead students through that sequence while also watching and cuing for better alignment, stability and focus will transform your own experience on the mat forever.
+Being a student is extremely different from being an instructor and getting the chance to learn the nuance of how to sequence a leveled class (Basics, Intermediate, and Power) with care and attention and then how to get up and lead students through that sequence while also watching and cuing for better alignment, stability and focus will transform your own experience on the mat forever.
 Whether your goal is to be a yoga teacher or simply delve more deeply into the how’s and the why’s, our Teacher Training program is for anyone interested in learning about the full 360-degree view of a yoga practice.

 Our training begins with a strong focus on the Primary Series of Astanga, both because it is the foundational influence of O2 Yoga-style classes and because it offers a consistent and predictable sequence for new teachers to learn the language of yoga.
 After that, we move on to the more creative aspects of planning an O2-style class with the goal of the training that all graduates of the program have a strong understanding of yoga-anatomy, sequencing, cuing and communication, yogic philosophy, energetics, and teaching online.
 To put it simply: by the end of the training, you will have the knowledge and the confidence to stand up and teach a yoga class and then another, and another!

 Join Mimi, Elliott, and other senior O2 instructors to explore, expand, and completely change your life.
 This is a Yoga Alliance 200-Hour Registered Teacher Training program.

 Already 200-Hour certified?
-We open up the first two Astanga-based weekends to certified teachers as continuing education.
+We open up the first two Astanga-based weekends to certified teachers as well as the elective courses.

 Teacher Training Program Curriculum